OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-cells.md

 The Excel JavaScript API doesn't have a "Cell" object or class.
 Instead, all Excel cells are `Range` objects.
 An individual cell in the Excel UI translates to a `Range` object with one cell in the Excel JavaScript API.

-A single `Range` object can also contain multiple contiguous cells.
-Contiguous cells are those which form a row, a column, or both.
-Contiguous cells form an unbroken line.
+A `Range` object can also contain multiple, contiguous cells.
+Contiguous cells form an unbroken rectangle (including single rows or columns).
 See [Work with discontiguous cells using the RangeAreas object](#work-with-discontiguous-cells-using-the-rangeareas-object) to learn about working with cells that are not contiguous.

 For the complete list of properties and methods that the `Range` object supports, see the [Excel.Range class](/javascript/api/excel/excel.range).